akiho-suzuki/PracLog/README.md

 ### For developers
 PracLog was created using [Flutter](https://flutter.dev/), a cross-platform app development framework written in Dart.
 The app uses [Isar](https://isar.dev/) as the backend.
 All data is stored locally on the device.

+## Future features
+- [ ] Import data function: this would allow users to export data to back it up then restore it (e.g. when user gets a new phone)